dashpay/docs/masternodes/maintenance.rst

 ``protx register_prepare`` command.
 This command has the following syntax::

-  protx register_prepare "collateralHash" collateralIndex "ipAndPort" "ownerKeyAddr"
+  protx register_prepare collateralHash collateralIndex ipAndPort ownerKeyAddr
-    "operatorKeyAddr" "votingKeyAddr" operatorReward "payoutAddress"
+    operatorKeyAddr votingKeyAddr operatorReward payoutAddress

 Open a text editor such as notepad to prepare this command.
 Replace each argument to the command as follows:

-- ``"collateralHash"``: The txid of the 1000 Dash collateral funding transaction
+- ``collateralHash``: The txid of the 1000 Dash collateral funding transaction
 - ``collateralIndex``: The output index of the 1000 Dash funding transaction
-- ``"ipAndPort"``: Masternode IP address and port, in the format ``x.x.x.x:yyyy``
+- ``ipAndPort``: Masternode IP address and port, in the format ``x.x.x.x:yyyy``
-- ``"ownerKeyAddr"``: The new Dash address generated above for the owner/voting address
+- ``ownerKeyAddr``: The new Dash address generated above for the owner/voting address
-- ``"operatorKeyAddr"``: The BLS public key generated above (or provided by your hosting service)
+- ``operatorKeyAddr``: The BLS public key generated above (or provided by your hosting service)
-- ``"votingKeyAddr"``: The new Dash address generated above, or the address of a delegate, used for proposal voting
+- ``votingKeyAddr``: The new Dash address generated above, or the address of a delegate, used for proposal voting
 - ``operatorReward``: The percentage of the block reward allocated to the operator as payment
-- ``"payoutAddress"``: A new or existing Dash address to receive the owner's masternode rewards
+- ``payoutAddress``: A new or existing Dash address to receive the owner's masternode rewards

 Note that the operator is responsible for specifying their own reward address in a separate ``update_service`` transaction if you specify a